matthieugouel/python-flask-celery-example/README.md

 coverage run --source api -m py.test
 ```

-Or with tox (you must have tox package installed first) :
+You can also use tox (you must have tox package installed first) :

 ```
 tox -e pytest